 The aim of the interdisciplinary GW4 AMR Alliance is to become the UK’s leading ‘One Health’ AMR research consortium, recognised globally.
 We will increase understanding of, and develop and implement effective interventions for, containing and controlling AMR.

-Society is facing a rise in the number of bacteria becoming resistant to existing antibiotics without a matching increase in new antibiotics or new treatments.
+Society is facing a rise in the number of bacteria and fungi becoming resistant to existing antimicrobials (e.g. antibiotics and antifungals) without a matching increase in new antimicrobials or new treatments.
 As such, antimicrobial resistance (AMR) one of the greatest emerging threats to human health.
 The GW4 AMR Alliance aims to tackle this global challenge with an interdisciplinary ‘One Health’ approach and unparalleled expertise.

 AMR is a complex problem that affects all of society and is driven by many interconnected factors.
 Antimicrobial-resistant-microbes are found in people, animals, food, and the environment (in water, soil and air).
 They can spread between people and animals, including from food of animal origin, and from person to person.